Inuniku/AudioKeys/README.md

 keyboard.up( function(note) {
   // do things with the note object
 });

+...

+keyboard.unbind(); // when you are done using this objects

 ```

 ##### The note object has cool stuff in it.